bmorris3/kelp/docs/kelp/reflected.rst

     filt_wavelength, filt_trans = filt.wavelength.to(u.m).value, filt.transmittance

-Next we construct the PyMC3 model.
+Next we construct the PyMC model.
 This is a long block of code, so let's jump straight into in-line comments:

 .. code-block:: python